PragyaKimothi/Magical_Arena/README.md

    5.And so on.

 PROBLEM SOLUTION :
-I have used Java to implement the
+I have used Java to implement the solution.